Evolutive Data Core

 Relationships define how entities share information in the database.
 An important aspect of relationships is the cardinality; it defines how data is related between the entities: none, one-to-many many-to-many.
 Cardinality defines how records of an entity are related to the records of another entity.
 For example, multiple customers can have the same account type.

 This section describes how to create data models from conceptual to physical models using the ER model.

 Identify the entities, their attributes and the relationships between entities.
-The contextual data model does not provide specific details of the relationships nor details of the actual database structure.
+The conceptual data model does not provide specific details of the relationships nor details of the actual database structure.

 We have two entities Customer and Account Type which are related one to another.